xfanak/lammps-dynamical-matrix/README.md

 To compile the FORTRAN code:
 gfortran -O3 phon.f90 -llapack -o DM.x

-The resulted eigenvalues are in unit of 1/fs, i. e.
-1e15 Hz.
+The resulted sqrt(eigenvalues) are in unit of THz.